 “About what you’re about to ask the Council.”
 He nodded down the hallway.

 A frown puckered Selene’s brow.
 How could he possibly know?
 She’d spoken to no one about her plans, and Desmond did not possess any telepathic abilities, at least none of which she was aware.

 “I must go.”
 She released his arm and turned toward where Oren stood patiently waiting.

 Selene gave him one last glance over her shoulder.

 “Don’t do anything I wouldn’t do.”
 He winked before turning to stroll back down the hall, whistling an off-key tune.

 Selene’s lips twitched in amusement.
 She shook her head and, dismissing Desmond from her mind, turned back to Oren, serious once more.
 He opened the doors with a flourish and announced her arrival to the assembled Council members.

 Damn you, Maddox!
-Selene mentally castigated one of the lead wolves who’d abandoned them as soon as Gideon had died.
-By right of blood, she’d inherited the burden of leading her people when her brother had met his gruesome end.
+Selene mentally castigated one of the lead wolves who’d abandoned them as soon as Gideon died.
+By right of blood, she’d inherited the burden of leading her people when her brother met his gruesome end.
 However, Maddox’s departure had cast an additional shadow of doubt over her rule of the Vyusher.

 Now she was forced to take a step that part of her questioned, part of her wanted—an internal battle of wills she suspected would rage long after the decision had been finalized.
 Regardless of right or wrong, she’d have to handle this moment with delicacy and tact—traits she secretly feared she didn’t possess.